polzerdo55862/dp-blog/_posts/2022-01-05-baysian-hyperparameter-optimization.md

     <b>Boston housing data set - Image by the author (Data: [CST79])</b>
   </figcaption>
 </figure>

+The aim is thus to find the hyperparameter settings for which the resulting regression model shows the best possible representation of the data set at hand
+(the loss compared to the test data set becomes minimal).

 ### Build a first Support Vector Regression model